 Examines the methods used in social and behavioral science to analyze and interpret data generated by social and behavioral science research.
-Emphasis is placed on gathering of data and the computation, interpretation, application, and presentation of statistics.
-Topics include: measures of central tendency and variability, graphing techniques, descriptive and inferential statistics, hypothesis testing, sampling, probability, non-parametric and parametric statistics, the normal distribution, t-tests, correlation, one-way and two-way analysis of variance, and use of the Statistical Package for the Social Sciences (SPSS).
+Emphasis is placed on the gathering of data and the computation, interpretation, application, and presentation of statistics.
 UC credit limitation: ECON-291, MATH-140, MATH-140H, PSYCH-104 and SOCI-137 combined, maximum credit one course.